Introduction to ITIL: Definition, Function and Application in practice

 Overview of the most important ITIL Processes

 ITIL defines a set of processes necessary for effective and efficient IT service management.
-These processes cover the entire lifecycle of an IT service, from planning and monitoring to review and optimization.
+These processes cover the entire life cycle of an IT service, from planning and monitoring through to review and optimization.

 Each ITIL process therefore has a specific objective and helps to ensure that IT services meet the needs of customers and business units.
 We will discuss the most important ITIL processes in the following: